Explainable Incident Response

 Are you interested in interpretable machine learning for cybersecurity, and want to empower security practitioners by improving the current state of cyber incident response?
 The Semantics, Cybersecurity, and Services (SCS) group at the University of Twente and the Twente University Centre for Cybersecurity Research (TUCCR) invites applications for a fully funded PhD Position in Explainable Incident Response.

 The evaluation of these algorithms will be done under closed-world and open-world settings.
 For the closed-world setting, a major challenge is the lack of suitable datasets to evaluate ML models (Rimmer et al., 2022).
 The student will set up a testbed together with our industry collaborators for the collection of intrusion alert datasets.
-For the open-world setting, the student will deploy these algorithms in real SOC environments in order to measure the extent of workload reduction experienced by security analysts.
+For the open-world setting, the student will deploy these algorithms in real SOC environments in order to measure the extent of workload reduction experienced by the analysts.
 In doing so, we aim to develop technologies that are not only novel but also have real-world applications.

 The PhD student will be embedded within the Semantics, Cybersecurity, and Services (SCS) group at University of Twente.
 The student will have the opportunity to participate in internships and/or collaboration with industry partners under the TUCCR initiative.
 The SCS group offers a stimulating, supportive, and diverse research environment, as well as plenty of opportunities for personal and professional growth.